-On April 17, 2013, the U.S. Supreme Court issued a landmark decision of Missouri v.
+On April 17, 2013, the U.S. Supreme Court issued a landmark decision, Missouri v.
 McNeely.
-This decision has the opportunity to have a direct impact on Minnesota DWI law in years to come.
-While the extent of the impact is not yet known, we will be arguing that that this decision could be the death knell for Minnesota’s harsh Test Refusal criminal statute.
-We also believe that this decision will change the way police officers conduct testing procedures during DWI arrests, although the early response from prosecutors and law enforcement is that the McNeely decision only applies to blood tests taken without the driver’s consent.
-If you are facing a DWI or Test Refusal charge, contact our office at 612-223-6595 to discuss how this case will help your defense.
+This decision will have a direct impact on Minnesota DWI law in years to come.
+While the extent of the impact is not yet known, we will be arguing that this decision could be the death knell for Minnesota’s harsh test refusal criminal statute.
+We also believe that this decision will change the way police officers conduct testing procedures during DWI arrests, although the early response from prosecutors and law enforcement is that the McNeely decision applies only to blood tests taken without the driver’s consent.
+If you are facing a DWI or test refusal charge, contact our office at 612-688-2299 to discuss how this case will help your defense.

-After that decision was released, defense attorneys continued to argue that warrants were needed in more “routine” DWI investigations that did not involve injuries.
+After that decision was released, defense attorneys continued to argue that warrants were needed in more routine DWI investigations that did not involve injuries.
 Prosecutors and law enforcement disagreed and sought to extend the analysis of the Shriner decision to all DWI investigations.
-Eventually, the Minnesota Supreme Court sided with the prosecutors in the decision of State v.
+Eventually, the Minnesota Supreme Court sided with prosecutors in the decision of State v.
 Netland in 2009.
-The Netland case was a criminal Test Refusal case where the driver challenged the constitutionality of the Test Refusal criminal statute.
-The basic argument was that it was unfair and unconstitutional for the State to threaten a driver with criminal sanctions for refusing to submit to a search of the driver’s alcohol concentration, because an individual has the right under the Fourth Amendment to refuse to consent to a search and force the officer to get a warrant.
-The only way the State could avoid having the Test Refusal criminal statute being found unconstitutional was if the State could convince the Minnesota Supreme Court that a warrant is not needed in a routine DWI investigation.
-They argued that the limited “single factor exigency” warrant exception from the Shriner decision should be extended to ALL DWI investigations, not just DWI’s involving injuries, and the Court agreed.
+The Netland case was a criminal test refusal case where the driver challenged the constitutionality of the test refusal criminal statute.
+The basic argument was that it was unfair and unconstitutional for the state to threaten a driver with criminal sanctions for refusing to submit to a search of the driver’s alcohol concentration, because an individual has the right under the Fourth Amendment to refuse to consent to a search and force the officer to get a warrant.
+The only way the state could avoid having the test refusal criminal statute being found unconstitutional was if the state could convince the Minnesota Supreme Court that a warrant is not needed in a routine DWI investigation.
+It argued that the limited “single factor exigency” warrant exception from the Shriner decision should be extended to ALL DWI investigations, not just DWIs involving injuries, and the court agreed.

 On April 17, 2013, the McNeely decision was released and it held that the natural dissipation of alcohol in the bloodstream is not automatically enough to bypass the search warrant requirement in every DWI situation.
-Rather, the State needs to prove that the totality of the circumstances of an individual case created enough of an exigency to justify conducting the search without a warrant.
-This was the result that DWI defense attorneys had been arguing for in Minnesota before the Shriner and Netland decisions came out!
+Rather, the state needs to prove that the totality of the circumstances of an individual case created enough of an exigency to justify conducting the search without a warrant.
+This was the result that DWI defense attorneys had been arguing for in Minnesota before the Shriner and Netland decisions came out.
 The McNeely decision overturns the holdings in Shriner and Netland, leaving a void to refill with more litigation from both sides.
-While the McNeely case involved a blood test conducted without a warrant and without consent, the principle has now been made clear that the natural dissipation of alcohol in the body is not enough by itself to justify a warrantless search for alcohol concentration after a DWI arrest is made.
-It is also clear that the search warrant analysis always applies in any DWI investigation, and the State must prove that an exception to the warrant requirement was present if an officer conducts a search without a warrant.
+While the McNeely case involved a blood test conducted without a warrant and without consent, the principle has now been made clear that the natural dissipation of alcohol in the body is not enough by itself to justify a warrantless search for alcohol concentration after a DWI arrest.
+It is also clear that the search warrant analysis always applies in any DWI investigation, and the state must prove that an exception to the warrant requirement was present if an officer conducted a search without a warrant.

 Back when the Shriner and Netland decisions were pending, prosecutors had already tried to use the consent angle to convince the courts that a search warrant was not needed in DWI cases.
 Rather than using consent to justify these warrantless searches, the Minnesota Supreme Court purposely left the consent argument for another day and used the “single factor exigency” angle instead to justify the warrantless searches.
 Now that the McNeely case has nullified the single factor exigency standard, Minnesota goes back to square one.
 Prosecutors are returning to their old arguments, as are defense attorneys, regarding the quality of the consent given prior to conducting these warrantless searches.
 How the appellate courts will interpret this issue remains to be seen, but Meaney & Patrin will be leading the battle.

-Another note should be mentioned here about Minnesota’s Test Refusal crime.
+Another note should be mentioned here about Minnesota’s test refusal crime.
 Now that the McNeely decision has made it clear that the search warrant analysis of the Fourth Amendment applies to all DWI arrests, shouldn’t an individual have the right to refuse to submit to a search and thereby force the officer to obtain a search warrant?
-Under current Minnesota law, an individual who refuses to submit to the search is charged with the crime of Test Refusal and DWI, and the officer makes no attempt to get a warrant at all.
-The refusal to submit to the search is the final step in the process and the search is simply never conducted because the officer can fall back on the (usually) more serious criminal charge of Test Refusal instead of respecting the individual’s exercise of the Fourth Amendment right to be free from warrantless searches.
-Will the criminal Test Refusal statute continue to be found constitutional in the face of the McNeely decision?
-Again, this will be another major battle that Meaney & Patrin will be fighting across the State of Minnesota.
+Under current Minnesota law, an individual who refuses to submit to a search is charged with the crime of test refusal and DWI, and the officer makes no attempt to get a warrant at all.
+The refusal to submit to the search is the final step in the process and the search is simply never conducted because the officer can fall back on the (usually) more serious criminal charge of test refusal instead of respecting the individual’s exercise of the Fourth Amendment right to be free from warrantless searches.
+Will the criminal test refusal statute continue to be found constitutional in the face of the McNeely decision?
+Again, this will be another major battle that Meaney & Patrin will be fighting across Minnesota.
 The road ahead will be interesting, and hopefully the rights of the individual will be strengthened when the dust settles in Minnesota this time.